 Listen to the More Recipes About Music & Food Spotify Playlist

-Much like my feeling about “California Dreamin'”, I am a fan of Hendrix’s original for “Hey Joe”, but prefer some of the covers over the original.
+Much like my feelings about “California Dreamin'”, I am a fan of Hendrix’s original for “Hey Joe”, but prefer some of the covers over the original.
 In researching the theme song for this recipe, I found a brilliant soulful Wilson Pickett cover that is heartbreaking.
 There’s the bombastic organ-driven Deep Purple cover that is so very very Deep Purple.
 Popa Chubby goes for the faux Hendrix white boy blues vibe.
 Even The Offspring take a swing with their trademark Party Bro Pop Punk sound.
 Ultimately, I went with this creepy as hell Charlotte Gainsbourg version.
 Whisper sung with dirge-like instrumentation, it distills the lover’s rage of the original into a kind of grindhouse horror soundtrack.
 Perfect for eating a sandwich in the dark on a stormy night.

 I’m actually shocked I did not think of this recipe name during my professional cooking days.
 It’s possibly one of the worst music food puns to date and definitely the longest.
 It also would fit basically any type of sloppy joe.
 This just happens to be ground turkey because I’m trying to reduce my red meat consumption.
 Ground turkey’s inherent lack of any real flavor makes it a perfect canvas for the sauciness of a sloppy joe.
-The mushroom adds volume and a meatiness to the dish.
+The mushroom adds volume and meatiness to the dish.

 The sloppy joe of my youth was Manwich with yellow mustard and pickle chips on a hamburger bun.
 This adult version has some nods to that childhood sandwich but only barely.
 I’ve kept the yellow mustard because I honestly believe it’s the best mustard on a sandwich.
 Those store-bought pickle chips got swapped for homemade pickled red cabbage to add crunch and acid.